 It’s no secret that cats enjoy climbing.
 As owners, it has the potential to cause a great amount of anxiety to watch our beloved companions reach heights we know would hurt us if we were to fall.
 You have probably heard of the saying “cats always land on their feet,” and many believe it, as cats are notoriously agile and do land on their feet most of the time.

 Exactly how far can cats fall without getting hurt?
-The answer to this question isn’t so simple.
+The answer to this question isn’t so simple since there is no exact distance that a can can be safe.
 In this article, we will go over what has been observed, what the experts have to say, and how to best keep your cat safe.

 How Far Can Cats Fall?